-However, the Board of Directors has always identified and managed its risks in order to achieve its objectives.
+Prior to the recent appointment of an internal audit service, the Board of Directors has always identified and managed its risks in order to achieve its objectives.
 The key risks are listed below together with how the Governing Body is controlling them since it was formed in May 2018.